SanKolisetty/AI-Image-Classifier/README.md

 # Brief Overview
 [(Back to top)](#table-of-contents)

 This project involved building a machine learning model that can classify real and AI generated images.
-The first step was to create a dataset comprising AI-generated and real images.
+The first step was to create a dataset comprising of AI-generated and real images.
 To accomplish this, `pygoogle_image` was used, with which images from Google were downloaded.
 Apart from Google Images, two more datasets were used.

 - CIFAKE: Real and AI-Generated Synthetic Images
 - Ai Generated Images | Images Created using Ai from Kaggle